-You take care to protect your dog in the summer by ensuring he’s hydrated, keeping him cool and always watching him in the pool, but should you be doing more?
-As your dog spends more time outside during the warmer months, you should ensure that you’re caring for his skin as well.
-Unknown to many pet owners, dogs can get skin cancer.
-While sun exposure does play a large role in the development of skin cancer, there are many other factors to consider.
+You protect your dog in the summer by ensuring they're hydrated, keeping them cool, and always watching them in the pool, but should you be doing more?
+Since your dog spends more time under the hot sun during the warmer months, you should also be protecting their skin.

-Factors Causing Skin Cancer
+Factors of Skin Cancer in Dogs

-Types of Skin Cancer
+Types of Dog Skin Cancer

-There are several different types of skin cancer that dogs can develop; however, many of the symptoms are the same.
-The main types of skin cancer include melanomas, squamous cell carcinomas, basal cell tumors and mast cell tumors.
+There are several different types of skin cancer that dogs can develop, though many share the same symptoms.
+The main types of skin cancer in dogs are melanomas, squamous cell carcinomas, basal cell tumors, and mast cell tumors.

 Squamous Cell Carcinoma